-Before we get started, if you are unfamiliar with how to create Automations, please take a look at our set up guide.
+Before we get started, if you are unfamiliar with how to create Automations, please take a look at the guide.

-This guide is here to provide a few of the use cases our customers (and us) use automations for.
-My hope is it will serve as an idea springboard for you to create new automations that best suit your business.
+This article will cover use cases our customers (and us) use automations for.
+We hope it will serve as an idea springboard to create new automations that suit your needs.

 Where are automations applicable?